josephharrisonbraze/braze-docs/_docs/_user_guide/engagement_tools/campaigns/faq.md

 - **Local Send Time campaigns**—can be edited up to 24 hours prior to the scheduled send time.
 - **Optimal Send Time campaigns**—can be edited up to 24 hours prior to the day the campaign is scheduled to send on.

-### What if i make an edit within the "safe zone"?
+### What if I make an edit within the "safe zone"?

 Changing the send time on campaigns within this time can lead to undesired behavior, for example:

 - Braze will not send messages to any users that have missed the send time by more than 1 hour.
 - Pre-enqueued messages may still send at the originally enqueued time, rather than the adjusted time.

-### What should i do if the "safe zone" has already passed?
+### What should I do if the "safe zone" has already passed?

 To ensure campaigns operate as desired, we recommend stopping the current campaign (this will abort any enqueued messages).
 You can then duplicate the campaign, making the changes as necessary and launch the new campaign.
 You may need to exclude users from this campaign who have already received the first campaign.